How to Ask for Payment Politely and Professionally (with Examples)

 99% of people check their email every day.

-But even through email, how can you make sure that your wording comes off in the right way?
-Here are some tips on what to include.
+But even through an email template, how can you make sure that your wording comes off in the right way?
+Here are some tips on what to include via email which will help prompt clients to pay.

-Include a direct subject line.
-This can help the email stand out in a sea of spam and let the patient know what the email is about.
+Include a direct subject line regarding payment in your follow-up email.
+This can help the email stand out in a sea of spam and let the payor know what the email is about.
 A subject line like, “Payment Invoice # Due” is an example of a neutral but direct title.
+Make sure you've got all of your information before sending the email.

 Include your payment terms, which you should include in your original invoice as well.
-This will reiterate not only those terms but remind the patient of the accepted payment methods of your practice and your late fee.
-Make sure to also include the provider information, website address, and phone number for patient questions.
+This will reiterate not only those terms but remind the payor of the accepted payment methods of your practice and your late fee.
+Make sure to also include the provider information, website address, and phone number for payor questions.

 Friendly, short, clear call to action, firm tone even so with a straightforward call to action.
+Remember, the earlier you ask, the better.
 Check out this template as an example:

 Subject: Regarding Your Balance.